 The Ecodesign directive was introduced in 2009 in order to establish ecological requirements for energy-related products placed on the market of the European Union.

-The directive lays out requirements for manufacturers, their authorized representative and importers concerning energy consumption and the environmental impact of their products.
+The directive lays out requirements for manufacturers, their authorised representative and importers concerning energy consumption and the environmental impact of their products.

 The aim of the Ecodesign directive is: